Rovaniemi: Climate

-From 1 to 6 July 2021, Rovaniemi recorded 122 hours of continuous sunshine, which is a new world record.
-The sun shone continuously from 02:00 on 1 July 2021 to 04:00 on 6 July 2021.
-The previous record was 112 hours and 10 minutes at Cape Evans, Antarctica from 16–21 November 1911.

 The average annual temperature in Rovaniemi is 0.9 C. Snow stays on the ground 175 days a year on average.
 The lowest temperature ever recorded at the airport is −38.1 °C, recorded on 28 January 1999.
 However, on the same day temperatures as cold as -47.5 C were recorded at nearby weather stations.

 The highest temperature ever recorded is 32.2 °C, recorded on 18 July 2018 at the railway station.

 Despite the fact that Rovaniemi experiences polar day between 7 June and 6 July (30 days) it does not experience polar night.
 However, the sun barely gets above the horizon in the winter.

+Populated places

+Some of the neighborhoods are former rural villages, and the longest distance from said neighborhoods to the city center (a.k.a.
+"Rovaniemi proper") can be estimated to almost a hundred kilometers apart: